fanda/rmails/README.markdown

 Then install all dependencies with bundler

-    bundle install
+    cd rmails; bundle install

-And finally run the script
+And finally run rake task as the root or with sudo

-    bin/rmails --install
+    sudo rake system:install

 to install all necessary programs, make initial configuration and start system services.